Engaging the front office in risk management

 Once these controls are in place, a company needs assurance that they are working effectively, which requires regular testing.
 There may be hundreds of controls to be implemented, so the questions become where to start and how to prioritize among them.
 This is where an integrated, risk-based approach proves its worth.

 A centralized system for risk and compliance provides organizations a bird’s eye view of their security across the enterprise.
 This includes visibility of the controls themselves, their effectiveness and their compliance status.
 By mapping similar controls in different frameworks, organizations can reduce duplicate efforts when it comes to reporting on compliance.
 But not all controls require the same level of attention.

 A risk-based cybersecurity program establishes priorities, focusing on critical areas first to effectively allocate limited resources.
 Actions are taken to mitigate the biggest risks and protect the assets of the highest value– the company’s “crown jewels.”
 A compliance-focused approach may not result in such an outcome; it concentrates on implementing controls, not improving performance.

 As both cybersecurity threats and regulations expand, it’s critical that organizations have tangible insights on the risks they face and confidence that these risks are under control.
 While compliance with regulations is mandatory, compliance alone is not sufficient…

 Many organizations feel paralyzed by the sheer numbers of risks to address, so they struggle with where to start their risk-mitigation efforts.
 Acuity has been helping organizations develop systematic, cost-effective risk-management programs.
-We’re eager to pass along our insights, and so we’re offering a free webinar on the topic on Dec 2nd to discuss risk-based controls assurance.
-We hope you’ll be able to join us!
+We’re eager to pass along our insights, and so we’re offering an on-demand webinar that explores risk-based controls assurance.